vite-pwa/vite-plugin-pwa/docs/examples/index.md

 you should want to only regenerate/version the service worker when your source code change).

 > **TRY TO AVOID INCLUDING AUTOMATIC TIMESTAMP ON YOU APPLICATION IF YOU DON'T CHANGE YOUR CODE**.
-We use the timestamp in example projects to avoid touching some file each time we need to test: for example, to test `Prompt for update`, we need to install the service worker first time (first build), then rebuild and restart the example project and finally refresh the browser to check the `Prompt for update` is shown.
+We use the timestamp in example projects to avoid having to touch a file each time we need to test: for example, to test `Prompt for update`, we need to install the service worker first time (first build), then rebuild and restart the example project and finally refresh the browser to check the `Prompt for update` is shown.